magnusfeuer/locker/README.md

 **Thanks to Tony Rogvall github.com/tonyrog for seeding the thought.**

-Pack up a file system with any binary, allowing it to be self-contained.
+Pack up a file system with any binary and run it anywhere with no local dependencies.

 Locker provides tooling to containerize any binary so that it executes inside a file system that is embedded into the binary itself.